Giovanni Ferrari: Club career

-He came back to Juventus where he won his 2nd Coppa Italia, which was his 10th major national trophy in what would be his last season as a player.

-After this season the Serie A & Coppa Italia was discontinued due to the Second World War.
+He came back to Juventus, where he won his 2nd Coppa Italia, which was his 10th major national trophy in what would be his last season as a player.
+After this season, the Serie A & Coppa Italia were discontinued due to the Second World War.

 International career

-Ferraris first taste of success with the Italy national team was as part of the silver medal winning 1931-32 Central European International Cup squad.
-He then went on to win two consecutive World Cups (in 1934 & 1938), as well as the 1933-35 Central European International Cup.
+Ferrari's first taste of success with the Italy national team was as part of the silver medal-winning 1931–32 Central European International Cup squad.
+He then went on to win two consecutive World Cups (in 1934 & 1938), as well as the 1933–35 Central European International Cup.
 All 4 tournaments alongside teammates Giuseppe Meazza and Eraldo Monzeglio.
-The 3 (in terms of silverware) most successful players ever for Italy.
-In total he managed 44 appearances and 14 goals with the national side between 1930 and 1938.
-He later was the head coach of Italy from 1960 to 1961, and was part of the technical commission being co-manager with Paolo Mazza leading Italy in the 1962 FIFA World Cup., where Italy lost 1 match to the hosting nation Chile in the infamous Battle of Santiago (1962 FIFA World Cup), having 2 men sent off, while Chile had none sent off despite amongst other things, a left-hook punch by Chilean outside-left Leonel Sánchez to Italian right-back Mario David, & later Leonel Sánchez actually broke Humberto Maschio's nose with another left hook but the English referee Ken Aston did nothing;Ken Aston would never referee a World Cup match again.
+All three won four international titles together with Italy.
+In total, he managed 44 appearances and 14 goals with the national side between 1930 and 1938.
+He later was the head coach of Italy from 1960 to 1961, and was part of the technical commission, being co-manager with Paolo Mazza, leading Italy in the 1962 FIFA World Cup, where Italy lost a match to the hosting nation Chile in the Battle of Santiago, a match noted for its violent play.